jrcarlos2000/eth-sf-contracts/README.md

 Sometimes when we go on a group meal we need to take a picture of the receipt and send to our group, with XMTP integrated in our protocol, users are able to perform this with 2 clicks.
 No worries about pictures of your receipts, just ask your friend whats her ENS or Address and you are all set
 ### **The Graph**

-Receipts listed on our app are index using the graph, it is at the core of our protocol because it allows users to see the list of their transactions and stores to perform further data handling.
-Without the graph users wouldnt be able to see their transactions within seconds on their phones.
+Receipts listed on our app are indexed using the graph.
+It is at the core of our protocol because it allows users to see the list of their transactions and stores to perform further data handling.
+Without the graph users wouldn't be able to see their transactions within seconds on their phones.
 ## **Smart contracts overview**

 We have made use of the Worldcoin Protocol